deadlyvipers/dojo_rules/introduction.md

 Hello, this is Ed.
-My favorite Code School path is Design.
+My favorite Code School path is HTML & CSS.